PA Goals and Competencies

 Trine PA Program Competencies

-By the end of the Physicians Assistant Program, the graduating student should be able to:
+By the end of the Master of physician assistant studies program the graduating student should be able to:

 - Possess a sound knowledge of current and evolving biomedical and clinical sciences, and integrate and apply it to the medical care, health promotion, and disease prevention services offered.